ytcalifax/ListOfShame/README.md

 Read [this reddit post](https://www.reddit.com/r/admincraft/comments/km185p/epic_world_generator_is_based_almost_entirely_on/).

 ### SkinsRestorer alternatives
-For the love of god **don't run your server/network in offline mode!**
+For the love of god **don't run your server/network in offline mode!** (unless you are in a country with a mostly cracked playerbase)

 ### CMI alternative
 EssentialsX.
 Free, open source and you're more likely to get a bug fixed much faster.